 - No one is allowed in water without lifeguards on duty.
 Members must refrain from conversations with lifeguards on duty.
-The Manager may announce periodic rest periods for lifeguards and clear Pool completely.
+The Manager may announce periodic rest periods for lifeguards and clear the pool completely.

 - The Manager may announce periodic adult swims for members 18 years old and older.
-The 3 foot section of the Pool will remain open to children with Red badges only.
+The 3 foot section of the pool will remain open to non-swimming children only (those with red wristbands).

-- There will be no jumping into the Pool except in five (5) foot marked areas and off the diving board.
+- There will be no jumping into the pool except in 5 foot section and off the diving board.

 - There will be no prolonged holding of breath underwater as a test of endurance.
 This is a dangerous action and can result in death or serious injury.